 Stone Veneer is used to as a protective and decorative covering for exterior or interior horizontal walls and surfaces.
-The Veneer is typically 1 inch thick and must weigh less than 15 lbs. per square foot so that no additional structural supports will be required.
-Stone Veneer can be made from natural stone or manufactured stone.
+The veneer is typically 1 inch thick and must weigh less than 15 lbs. per square foot so that no additional structural supports will be required.
+Stone veneer can be made from natural stone or manufactured stone.
 Natural stone veneer is made from real stone that is either collected i.e. Fieldstone, or from quarried stone.
-The stone is sawn so that it is a consistent thickness and weight for use as a veneer.
-This stone is often called Thin Stone Veneer.
-Manufactured Stone Veneer is a decorative building material manufactured to replicate the look of natural stone.
+The stone is created so that it is a consistent thickness and weight for use as a veneer.
+This stone is often called thin stone veneer.
+Manufactured stone veneer is a decorative building material manufactured to replicate the look of natural stone.

 Insurance Restoration for Homes

 Our extensive experience with major insurance companies resulting from storm, wind or hail damage to your siding includes over 1,000 homeowner claims.
-Harris Exteriors will assess the siding damage, provide free written estimates and work with the insurance company to provide the best service and walk you through the process.
-With qualified VSI Certified Siding Installers and certified in lead-safe work practices (EPA Lead-Safe Certified Firm), we can do the siding installation project right!
+Harris Exteriors will assess the siding damage, provide free written estimates and work with the insurance company to provide the best service, and we will be sure to walk you through the process.
+With qualified VSI Certified Siding Installers who are certified in lead-safe work practices (EPA Lead-Safe Certified Firm), we can do the siding replacement project right!